apache/doris-website/versioned_docs/version-2.1/admin-manual/memory-management/memory-analysis/query-cancelled-after-process-memory-exceeded.md

 under the License.
 -->

-When `MEM_LIMIT_EXCEEDED` appears in the error message of query or load and contains `Process memory not enough`, it means that the process is canceled due to insufficient available memory.
+When `MEM_LIMIT_EXCEEDED` appears in the error message of the query and contains `Process memory not enough`, it means that the process is canceled due to insufficient available memory.

-Analysis steps:
+First, parse the error message to confirm the reason for Cancel, the memory size used by the query itself when Canceled, and the memory status of the process.
+There are usually three reasons for the Cancel of the query:

-1. Analyze the error message and clarify the cause of the error.
+1. The memory of the Canceled Query itself is too large.

-2. If the memory of the query or load itself is too large, try to reduce its memory usage.
+2. The memory of the Canceled Query itself is small, and there are other queries with larger memory.

-3. If the memory of processes other than query and load is too large, try to analyze the memory log, try to locate the memory location and consider reducing memory usage to reserve more memory for query and load execution.
+3. The memory of the globally shared Cahce, metadata, etc. is too large, or the memory of other tasks other than query and load tasks is too large

 ## Error message analysis

 There are two situations when the available memory of the process is insufficient.
-One is that the current memory of the process exceeds the configured memory limit, and the other is that the remaining available memory of the system is lower than the water mark.
-There are three paths that will cancel tasks such as queries:
+One is that the current memory of the process exceeds the configured memory limit, and the other is that the remaining available memory of the system is lower than the watermark.
+There are three paths to cancel tasks such as queries:

 - If the error message contains `cancel top memory used`, it means that the task is canceled in the memory Full GC.

-- If the error message contains `cancel top memory overcommit`, it means that the task is canceled in the memory Minor GC.
+- If the error message contains `cancel top memory overcommit`, it means that the task was canceled in the memory Minor GC.

-- If the error message contains `Allocator sys memory check failed`, it means that the task failed to apply for memory from `Doris Allocator` and was canceled.
+- If the error message contains `Allocator sys memory check failed`, it means that the task was canceled after failing to apply for memory from `Doris Allocator`.

 After analyzing the error message below,

-- If the memory used by the query and load itself accounts for a large proportion of the process memory, refer to [Query or load own memory is too large] to analyze the memory usage of the query and load, and try to adjust parameters or optimize SQL to reduce the memory required for execution.
+- If the memory used by the query and load itself accounts for a large proportion of the process memory, refer to [Query own memory is too large] to analyze the memory usage of the query and load, and try to adjust parameters or optimize SQL to reduce the memory required for execution.

 - If the task itself uses very little memory, refer to [Process memory other than query and load is too large] to try to reduce the memory usage of other locations in the process, so as to reserve more memory for query and other task execution.